—Julien Offroy de la Mettrie, L'Homme Machine

 Some foods should not be combined together in the same meal.
 If you have red meat or spinach with a glass of milk, you will miss out on iron absorption.
 Calcium inhibits the absorption of iron and zinc.

 Don't stick to one group of food, or you'll be consuming too much of one thing and not enough of another.
-Follow the recommended food pyramid and macronutrient ratio, and you will be consuming an optimal variety of food that your body requires without sacrificing palatability or satiety.
+Follow the recommended food pyramid and macronutrient ratio, and you will be consuming a variety of food with the micronutrients your body requires.

 Fast food and pre-cooked packages exist because creating your own meals take time.
 The trade-off for grocery shopping, preparation, and cooking time is that your diet, wallet, and health will buy you additional years of enjoyable living.